redstrate/Kawari/USAGE.md

 Build Kawari with `cargo build`.

 For the World server to function, Kawari needs to be built with `--features oodle`.
-Place the `oodle-network-shared.lib` (Windows) or `oodle-network-shared.so` (Linux) in a folder created by you named `oodle` before building.
+On Linux, place the `oodle-network-shared.so` in a folder created by you named `oodle` before building.

 ## Setup